lindbrook/packageRank/README.md

 - `sequence.filter`: removes blocs of past versions.
 - `size.filter`: removes entries smaller than a package’s binary or source file.
+- `version.filter`: include only the most recent package version.

 For `filteredDownloads()`, they are all on by default.
 For `packageLog()` and `packageRank()`, they are off by default.
 To apply